US producer prices dip 0.1 percent in August

 The Labor Department said Wednesday that its producer price index — which measures inflation before it reaches consumers — fell 0.1 percent in August after being flat in July.
 Producer prices were up 2.8 percent from August 2017.

+“Inflation pressures look modest for this late in an economic cycle,” Chris Rupkey, chief financial economist at MUFG Union Bank, wrote in a research note.
+The American economy is enjoying the second-longest expansion on record, having emerged from the Great Recession in June 2009.

-Wholesale prices for services slid 0.1 percent; prices of goods were flat.
+Wholesale prices for services slid 0.1 percent last month; prices of goods were flat.
 Over the past year, goods prices for producers have risen 3.9 percent.

-Excluding volatile food and energy prices, so-called core wholesale inflation also slipped 0.1 percent from July but rose 2.3 percent from July 2017.

 Most Read Business Stories

-Note: This story has been corrected to show that core producer prices rose 2.3 percent last month from August 2017, not July 2017.